• Skip to primary navigation

 Calabria Tour

-Calabria Tour The focus of our tours of Southern Italy is the territory of the “Magna Graecia” – the name given by the Romans to the coastal areas of the Mezzogiorno – which is both one of the least explored and at the same time one of the most rewarding regions of Italy for the…
+Small group tour of Calabria Southern Italy tours: Calabria The focus of our tours of Southern Italy is the territory known to the Romans as “Magna Graecia“ – Greater Greece – to describe the areas of Italy colonised by the Greeks.
+One of the least explored and at the same time one of the most rewarding regions of Italy,…

 Continue Reading Calabria Tour